Wood Kitchen Cabinet Ideas: Designer Inspiration for 2026

 3. Style and Aesthetics

 The style and aesthetics of your kitchen play a significant role in the type of wood cabinets you choose.
 If you aim for a rustic kitchen design, wood like reclaimed barn wood or knotty pine can add warmth and character to your space.
-For a more modern and sleek aesthetic, consider woods like maple or birch with a smooth and clean finish.
+For a more modern, sleek aesthetic, consider woods like maple or birch with a smooth, clean finish.

 Modern farmhouse kitchen with light oak lower cabinets, open upper cabinets, and tan tiled flooring.